skittlemittle/arduino_projects/README.md

 **If you don't have Git**

-* Download this repository as a zip from [here](https://github.com/afshaan4/other_arduino_projects)
+* Download this repository as a zip.
 * Extract it wherever you want.

-* Download the librariaries as zips from here:
+* Download the libraries as zips from here:

  * [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal)
  * [DHT sensor library](https://github.com/adafruit/DHT-sensor-library)
  * [BMP180 library](https://github.com/sparkfun/BMP180_Breakout_Arduino_Library)

 * Extract the libraries into the *Arduino/libraries* folder.

+* Upload the code to your Arduino using the Arduino IDE, if you need help reference the guide linked above.

 ### Licensing stuff